Meter Replacement Project

 When will the PUD be replacing the meters?

-Meter replacements will begin in the summer of 2024 and continue until all are replaced.
-The PUD anticipates this will likely take through the end of 2026 and possibly into 2027.
-The project is being staged over the course of the next three years given meter availability and supply chain constraints.
+Meter replacements began during the summer of 2024 and will continue until all are replaced.
+The PUD anticipates this will likely take through April 2025.

 The PUD will send out notification postcards approximately two (2) weeks before the PUD plans to begin meter replacement work in your area.
 Work in your area may take several weeks to complete once started.